apache/druid/docs/do-not-merge.md

 The LOOKUP function now accepts an optional constant string as a third argument.
 This string is used to replace missing values in results.
 For example, the query `LOOKUP(store, 'store_to_country', 'NA')`, returns `NA` if the `store_to_country` value is missing for a given `store`.

 [#14956](https://github.com/apache/druid/pull/14956)

 ### Numeric array type support

 Row-based frames and, by extension, the MSQ task engine now support numeric array types.
 This means that all queries consuming or producing arrays work with the MSQ task engine.
 Numeric arrays can also be ingested using SQL-based ingestion with MSQ.
 For example, queries like `SELECT [1, 2]` are valid now since they consume a numeric array instead of failing with an unsupported column type exception.

 [#14900](https://github.com/apache/druid/pull/14900)

 ### New context parameter for segment loading

-If the new `waitTillSegmentsLoad`  query context parameter is set to `true`, the MSQ controller queries the Broker and waits till the segments created (if any) have been loaded by the load rules.
+If the new `waitTillSegmentsLoad` query context parameter is set to `true`, the MSQ controller queries the Broker and waits until the segments created (if any) have been loaded by the load rules.
 The controller also provides this information in the live reports and task reports.
 If `false`, the controller exits immediately after finishing a query.

 Waiting ensures that any future queries made after the ingestion exits will include results from the ingestion.
 The drawback is that the controller task waits till the segments are loaded, which can take some time depending on the number of segments.